 The Military Family Resource Centre of the National Capital Region (MFRC-NCR) is governed by a community-based volunteer board to ensure accountability and responsiveness to the needs of its own particular community.
-The composition of the MFRC-NCR board includes at least 31 percent civilian spouses of Canadian Armed Forces members.
+The composition of the MFRC-NCR board includes at least 51 percent spouses of Canadian Armed Forces members.
 They represent community residents and clients, and generally reflect the population of the community.

 The MFRC-NCR is currently looking to complement our expert Board of Directors with several new members.
 Apply Today.

 During Katrina’s 10 years as a family member in the military community, Katrina lived in various locations across North America, including Victoria,BC and Colorado Springs.
 Katrina has an academic background in Physics, with a Masters degree in Astronomy.
 Establishing a career while enduring frequent relocations was a constant challenge for her, but resulted in diverse set of experiences.
 She worked for the National Research Council of Canada, taught astronomy for colleges in the US, and is currently employed as a Mathematics Professor at Algonquin College.